Office for Victims of Crime, Office of Justice Programs, Justice.

 B. Allowable Costs.
 Allowable administrative costs include but are not limited to, the following:

 1. Salaries and benefits for staff and consultant fees to administer and manage the financial and programmatic aspects of the crime victim compensation program.
 Staff supported by administrative funds under the VOCA crime victim compensation grant must work directly for the compensation program in the same proportion as their level of support from VOCA grant funds.
-If the staff performs other functions unrelated to the provision of compensation to crime victims, the proportion of time spent working on the compensation program must be documented using some reasonable method of valuation at regular measurable intervals, e.g., time and attendance records.
+If the staff performs Start Printed Page 27165other functions unrelated to the provision of compensation to crime victims, the proportion of time spent working on the compensation program must be documented using some reasonable method of valuation at regular measurable intervals, e.g., time and attendance records.
 The documentation must provide a clear audit trail for the expenditure of grant funds.

 Temporary or periodic personnel support, such as qualified peer reviewers for medical and mental health claims, and data processing support services are also allowable.
 These services may be obtained through means deemed acceptable by state administrative procedures.